bhhnguyen/bhhnguyen.github.io/_projects/professional.md

   </a>
 </div>
 <div class="caption">
   These are snippets of puzzles and assets (including some physical ones) from various puzzle commissions we've worked on.
-These images in particular are from a game commissioned by PricewaterhouseCoopers that 160 of their employees participated in.
+These images in particular are from a game commissioned by <b>PricewaterhouseCoopers</b> that <b>160</b> of their employees participated in.
 </div>